 Columbus Day blows us away (1962)

 Three people died and 70 were injured in the 1962 Columbus Day Storm.
-Gusts were noted up to 92 mph in Vancouver when the storm hit the evening of October 12, 1962.
+Gusts up to 92 mph were recorded in Vancouver when the storm hit the evening of Oct.
+12, 1962.
 The wind toppled trees, blew off roofs, and knocked over about 175 telephone poles.

-A total of 35,000 people were left without power because of the storm, which caused an estimated $15 million in property damage.
-Although it had the power of a hurricane, technically it was called a windstorm.
+The store also left 35,000 people without power and did an estimated $15 million in property damage.
+Although it had the power of a hurricane, its technically term was "windstorm.'

 Tornado tears through county (1972)

-We've all heard of those Midwest cities turned into splinters by tornadoes, but Clark County?
-For a few seconds on the afternoon of April 5, 1972, an area in East Vancouver saw one of the eerie funnel clouds firsthand.
-It touched down here with unexpected force and struck nowhere else before disappearing.
+Tornados typically occur in the Midwest.
+But for a few seconds the afternoon of April 5, 1972, an area in east Vancouver saw one of the eerie funnel clouds firsthand.
+It touched down with unexpected force and struck nowhere else before disappearing.

-Six people died, 300 people were injured, and damage totaled at least $3.3 million as the tornado bounced its way north from the Washington shore of the Columbia River.
-Five of the victims died in the destruction of a grocery store, the sixth perished in the collapse of a bowling alley wall.
-Although Peter S. Ogden Elementary School was heavily damaged, miraculously there were no casualties.
+Six people died and 300 were injured.
+Damage totaled at least $3.3 million as the tornado spun north from the Washington shore of the Columbia River.
+Five victims died when a grocery store was destroyed, and the sixth perished in the collapse of a bowling alley wall.
+Although Peter S. Ogden Elementary School was heavily damaged, miraculously no one was injured.